"What Now: Collecting for the Library in the 21st Century"

 SAN MARINO, Calif.—As part of its yearlong Centennial Celebration, The Huntington Library, Art Collections, and Botanical Gardens presents a two-part exhibition that invites visitors to consider the continued relevance of the Library's role in documenting the human experience.

 The more than 100 items in "What Now: Collecting for the Library in the 21st Century" highlight the power of objects to reveal the past and construct new histories and narratives.
-Part I of "What Now" will run from Oct.
+Part 1 of "What Now" will run from Oct.
 19, 2019 to Feb.
-17, 2020, and Part II from May 1 to Aug.
+17, 2020, and Part 2 from May 2 to Aug.
 24, 2020, in the West Hall of the Library building.

 The carefully chosen materials in "What Now" provide a window into the ever-growing cultural heritage available at The Huntington and confirm the Library's significance as a major destination for knowledge making and intellectual discovery in the 21st century.
 New resources speak to contemporary areas of scholarly inquiry, including environmental history, borderlands studies, radicalism and dissent, the human body, sensory experience, literary expression, military history, and material culture.